-To link to this resource use: https://libraries.indiana.edu/resources/arte-publico-series2
+To link to this database use: https://libraries.indiana.edu/databases/arte-publico-series2

 A digital collection of historical content pertaining to the evolution of Hispanic civil rights, religious thought, and the growing presence of women writers from the late 19th and 20th centuries.